nushell-prophet/nu-goodies/README.md

             to the final user, yet we don't want to spoil our code formatting.

-            So we make a new paragraph with a double new line, and leave single new lines to be concatenated automatically by `cprint`."
+            So we make a new paragraph with a double new line, and leave single new lines to be concatenated automatically by `cprint`.

+            This behaviour can be disabled with the `--keep_single_breaks` flag."
     }
 }